 - Always block the trailer or the rail car wheels before loading the lift truck. - 2.
-Position the lift truck on the trailer or the rail car. - Check that the parking brake lamp is on, set the directional control forward/reverse switch. - 4.
+Position the lift truck on the trailer or the rail car. - Apply the parking brake and place the transmission control in NEUTRAL. - 4.
 Tilt the mast forward and lower forks to the floor. - 5.
 Turn key switch OFF and remove the key.

-- 6. Disconnect the battery. - Block the tires and secure the lift truck with tiedowns.
+- 6. Disconnect the battery. - Block the tires and secure the lift truck with tiedowns